 DIY Balsa Poppers

-Like the use of balsa wood boards instead of squared dowels, giving the Fly Tyer a wider variety of popper body sizes for a given board!
+The use of balsa wood boards instead of squared dowels gives the Fly Tyer a wider variety of popper body sizes for a given board!
 As the picture above shows, they can be made small!

 Suggested Fishing Tips